 Our Conductor and Musical Director, Leah Munroe

 Leah is an Auckland based musician and music educator.
 She is a graduate of Auckland University, completing her Masters of Music in flute performance in 2014.
 Leah is now heavily involved in music education, directing her own successful music school "Scherzo", as well as performing around Auckland and conducting.
-She is also very much enjoying being a mum to Eliana (2 years old).
+She is also very much enjoying being a mum to Eliana and Warrick.

 The main event on the band's calendar is the annual New Zealand Concert Bands Association National Concert Bands Festival.
 This is held over one weekend every year in August or September in a North Island city.
 Bands and ensembles from all over the North Island perform and are judged and critiqued by world-renowned adjudicators.
 The band also performs at the Matamata Brass Festival of Music with the Junior band, and holds regular community concerts, in particular on Auckland's North Shore.